-The importance of insuring electronic hardware as the world of work moves online.
+The growing importance of device insurance as work moves online

 While some changes including movement towards a virtual world of work were already underway before the breakout of Covid-19, the lockdown that has been put as a response to the virus, has accelerated the move to online spaces for many companies.
 Writing in the Forbes website, William Arruda says once the virus broke out, it altered the world of work and these changes will be permanent in that they will forever alter the way we think about and behave at work.
 The most obvious of these is that once the virus broke out, people quickly adapted to working from home.
 Arruda says "when the pandemic subsidies, working from home will remain popular with professionals, and will force companies - even those that were not proponents of having a virtual workforce - to become more flexible."
 For most professionals, this has put technological hardware like computers, desktops and laptops, scanners and printers, used remotely from work, at the centre of the virtual workplace.
 It is important for individuals, working from home, to insure their technological hardware so as to secure their access to work and the virtual workspaces.